FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 (r) Circulated, copy of Statutory Notice dated 11th September, 2024, concerning disposal of

 property at The Village Inn, Feenagh, Co.
+Limerick.
+---
-Limerick.--- 9
+9

 Proposed by Councillor Sheahan (J);